Rising prices have been a hallmark of the pandemic-era housing market.

 Housing production has not kept pace with population growth

 Rising interest rates may have a cooling effect on demand, but the incoming wave of millennial homebuyers is a much greater force.

 Peak homebuying age is typically 30-35 years old.
 Due to a historic population boom, the number of people in this age range will keep growing for the next eight years.
-This all but guaranteed demand from millennials is perhaps the single greatest reason why the housing market won’t crash in 2022 or for several years after.
+This all but guaranteed demand from millennials entering the market is perhaps the single greatest reason why the housing market won’t crash in 2022 or for several years after.

-Tension between millennial demand and lagging supply will keep upward pressure on home prices in the near- and mid-terms.
+Tension between millennial buyer demand and lagging supply will keep upward pressure on home prices in the near- and mid-terms.

 You may have seen the headline “Something big is about to happen in the housing market” from Fortune regarding an ensuing wave of foreclosures.

 Those claims are likely sensationalized and bear little foundation in reality.

 It’s true that the federal foreclosure moratorium ended on July 31 and the forbearance program will follow suit on September 30.
 And foreclosures did play a major role in the 2008 housing market crash.

 However, the writer concedes that today’s circumstances are very different and a foreclosure crisis is unlikely.

 The major difference is that many homeowners were underwater in 2008 (meaning their home value was less than their mortgage balance).
 Today, homebuyers are benefitting from record home appreciation.
 Instead of entering foreclosure, struggling homebuyers can choose to list their home in a seller-friendly market.